elastic/apm-agent-java/elastic-apm-agent/README.md

 This jar contains all plugins, including all dependencies (a so-called uber jar).

-In order to avoid dependency conflicts, all dependencies are relocated into the namespace co.elastic.apm.shaded.
+In order to avoid dependency conflicts, all dependencies are relocated into the namespace co.elastic.apm.agent.shaded.